abirajabi/rustdesk/BUILD_WINDOWS.md

-# Building NaiveRustDesk on Windows
+# Building R-connect on Windows

-This guide explains how to build NaiveRustDesk executables on Windows for desktop and mobile platforms.
+This guide explains how to build R-connect executables on Windows for desktop and mobile platforms.

 ## Prerequisites